irwtdvoys/aoc-2021/readme.md

 ##### Day 24

 Implemented the ALU to help understand the program and check numbers before submission but a vast majority of work was on paper.

+##### Day 25

+Finally got around to it!
+Nice and simple but was a little slow, can probably reduce the run time by only checking cells with a cucumber but it's not really a bit deal with this one.